Table of Contents

 Byron’s appearance on QVC, which Lori arranged, increased his company’s interest more than Byron had imagined.
 He quickly sold out of his QVC stock within the first twenty minutes, with sales averaging more than $25,000 per minute.

 Byron discussed his relationship with Lori in the update.
 It is a very gratifying feeling to meet such a wonderful spouse.
-He reiterated that he has no regrets about entering the tank and is thankful to meet her every day.
+He reiterated that he has no regrets about entering the tank and is thankful to meet her daily.

 The business sector appears to be more successful than ever this year.
 Cordaroy’s Facebook page indicates that their queen-size bean bags are on backorder, but many other sizes are still available.

 CordaRoy’s net worth when it appeared on Shark Tank was $1 million.
-However, CordaRoy’s net worth as of 2022 is around $10 million.
+However, CordaRoy’s current net worth is estimated to be above $10 million.